Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/SOLID/Single Responsibility Principle (SRP).md

 1. Reduction in complexity of a code
 	A code is based on its functionality.
 A method holds logic for a single functionality or task.
-2. Increased readability, extensibility and maintenence As each method has a single functionality
+2. Increased readability, extensibility and maintenance As each method has a single functionality
+3. Re-usability and reduced error
+	As code separates based functionality so if the same functionality uses somewhere else in an application then don't write it again.